SFBdragon/TexPacker/README.md

 A small tool for maxrects packing of atlases.
 It's dead simple, quite fast, and command line-operated for creating and managing packaging configurations for your content folders.

+WARNING: This is not actively maintained or developed currently, this is an old personal project.

 Package outputs are as follows in {Config:Output):
 - {Config:Name}.json
   Stores an array of tuples with four fields representing the original images: